OliverCodez/VerusPay/readme.md

 **Does this plugin work with a shared hosting plan or a host that does not have SSH access?

 Yes!
-But it will be "Manual Mode" only, meaning it is not directly connected or integrated with the blockchain and relies on transparent addresses you enter in the store settings (zs Sapling addresses are not allowed).
+Because it is recommended you setup a remotely dedicated wallet server, your store can be on any capable hosting plan.
+You can also use "manual mode" for any transparent-capable wallet (e.g. Verus)

 **Can I "enforce" privacy Sapling payments?

 Yes, there is an option in the payment gateway settings within WooCommerce->Settings->Payments to enforce privacy "zs" payments.
-This works in Live Mode only.

 ## Screenshots

 1. This is the main settings area for VerusPay within WooCommerce's "Settings->Payments" section.
 Each of the headings expand upon clicking.

-2. The RPC Settings section is where the store owner enters the connection settings for Verus blockchain integration.
+2. The Wallet Settings section is where the store owner enters the connection settings for blockchain integration.

 3. Store owners input VRSC transparent addresses in the "Store VRSC Addresses" text field which are used when the store is in manual mode, either by the store owner's choice or as a fallback if there is any issue in connecting with the blockchain.